 That is card art that looks to me to be too on-the-nose to have been faked.
 And check out the planned action feature: Super Spark Action.
 Which I can only extrapolate, based on other 1980s and early 1990s toys, Havok probably would have had a slightly wider-than-usual torso, and some sort of lever that, as you pressed down, would strike a flint that would create “cold sparks” that emitted from a gap in his chest?
 You know, EXACTLY LIKE the Magneto figure from that exact same line.

-So, between having too many figures in the wave already, having an outdated costume, and having a presumably-expensive action feature that another figure in the same assortment already had, I can understand why Havok would be the figure in this particular series to get cut from the retail release.
+So, between having too many figures in the wave already, having an outdated costume, AND having a presumably-expensive action feature that another figure in the same assortment already had, I can understand why Havok would be the figure in this particular series to get cut from the retail release.

 But what about Havok?